Role theory: Role

 Role theory models behavior as patterns of behaviors to which one can conform, with this conformity being based on the expectations of others.

 It has been argued that a role must in some sense being defined in relation to others.
 The manner and degree is debated by sociologists.
 Turner used the concept of an "other-role", arguing the process of defining a role is negotiating one's role with other-roles.

 The construction of roles

 Turner argued that the process of describing a role also modifies the role which would otherwise be implicit, referring to this process as role-making arguing that very formal roles such as those in the military are not representative of roles because the role-making process is suppressed.
 Sociologist Howard S. Becker similarly claims that the label given and the definition used in a social context can change actions and behaviors.

 Situation-specific roles develop ad hoc in a given social situation.
 However it can be argued that the expectations and norms that define this ad hoc role are defined by the social role.

+The word consensus is used when a group of people have the same expectations through agreement.
+We live in a society where people know how they should act, which is a result of learned behaviors stemming from social norms.
+As a whole society follows typical roles and follows their expected norms.
+Subsequently, there is a standard created through the conformity of these social groups.